 The Vice President of Academic Affairs shall appoint a Faculty Grade Appeal Panel to consider the appeal.
-The Panel shall consist of a minimum of three members: a division chair, at least one full-time faculty member (the student may choose the full-time faculty member), and the Vice President of Academic Affairs and/or the Dean of Nursing & Health Sciences.
+The Panel shall consist of a minimum of three members: a division chair, at least one full-time faculty member (the student may choose the full-time faculty member), and the Vice President of Academic Affairs and/or the Dean.
 The instructor involved in the grade dispute is not eligible to serve on the Panel.